-Arley Gardens - Cheshire
+Arley Hall & Gardens - Cheshire

-Arley Gardens have been carefully crafted over the last 250 years and its herbaceous border has received well-deserved fame, thought to be the first border of its kind in England, it is spectacular up until late September and well worth a visit.
+The gardens at Arley Hall have been carefully crafted over the last 270 years, and its herbaceous border has received well-deserved fame, as they are thought to be the first border of its kind in England; it is spectacular up until late September and well worth a visit.

 Helmsley Walled Garden - North Yorkshire

 This garden was originally built to fulfil the needs of the Feversham family at Duncombe Park, providing fresh fruit, vegetables and flowers back in 1758.
-It became a commercial enterprise after the First World War but fell into disarray in the early 80’s.
+It became a commercial enterprise after the First World War but fell into disarray in the early 80s.
 Since 1994, Alice Ticehurst has restored the garden to its former glory with a focus on horticultural therapy.
-Believing that many can gain both physical and mental wellbeing through gardening and gardens, the atmosphere of inclusivity at Helmsley is key to the garden’s success.
+Believing that many can gain physical and mental well-being through gardening and gardens, the atmosphere of inclusivity at Helmsley is key to the garden’s success.

 “Here all are equal.
-Mobility problems or disability you are a valued visitor treated on equal terms as all others.
-But it can go further, there are times when families have arrived with a member who is starting to suffer from mobility issues and may not yet be ready to accept that or accept that chairs or walkers may help them.
-We make the gentle suggestion that here away from the public streets they could maybe give them a try.
-If we or the family can persuade them it is usually successful.”
+Mobility problems or disability, you are a valued visitor treated on equal terms as all others.
+But it can go further; there are times when families have arrived with a member who is starting to suffer from mobility issues and may not yet be ready to accept that or accept that chairs or walkers may help them.
+We make the gentle suggestion that here away from the public streets, they could maybe give them a try.
+If the family or we can persuade them, it is usually successful.”

 National Botanic Garden of Wales - Carmarthenshire